-You can claim medical expenses on line 330 or 331 of your Schedule 1.
+You can claim medical expenses on line 33099 or 33199 of your tax return under Step 5 - Federal tax.

-Line 330 - You can claim the total eligible medical expenses you or your spouse or common-law partner paid for any of the following persons:
+Line 33099 - You can claim the total eligible medical expenses you or your spouse or common-law partner paid for any of the following persons:

 - yourself

 - your spouse or common-law partner

-- your or your spouse's or common-law partner's children born in 2001 or later
+- your or your spouse's or common-law partner's children who were under 18 years of age at the end of the tax year

-Line 331 - You can claim the part of eligible medical expenses you or your spouse or common-law partner paid for any of the following persons who depended on you for support:
+Line 33199 - You can claim the part of eligible medical expenses you or your spouse or common-law partner paid for any of the following persons who depended on you for support:

-- your or your spouse's or common-law partner's children born in 2000 or earlier, or grandchildren - your or your spouse's or common-law partner's parents, grandparents, brothers, sisters, uncles, aunts, nephews, or nieces who were residents of Canada at any time in the year
+- your or your spouse's or common-law partner's children who were 18 years of age or older at the end of the tax year, or grandchildren - your or your spouse's or common-law partner's parents, grandparents, brothers, sisters, uncles, aunts, nephews, or nieces who were residents of Canada at any time in the year

-You have to calculate, for each dependant, the medical expenses that you are claiming on line 331.
+You have to calculate, for each dependant, the medical expenses that you are claiming on line 33199.